-- (a) Without the approval of the chief executive, removes from a fishing vessel any automatic location communicator that is required to be carried and operated on board the vessel; or - (b) Interferes with any automatic location communicator to such an extent that the device- (i) No longer complies with the type approval 5 granted in respect of the device; or (ii) No longer operates in accordance with the manufacturer's specifications; or (c) Fails to notify the chief executive of any matter required by or under these regulations to be notified to the chief executive; or (d) Supplies false or misleading information to the chief executive for the purposes of these regulations; or (e) Fails to comply with any other provision of these regulations.
+- (a) Without the approval of the chief executive, removes from a fishing vessel any automatic location communicator that is required to be carried and operated on board the vessel; or - (b) Interferes with any automatic location communicator to such an extent that the device- - (i) No longer complies with the type approval granted in respect of the device; or - (ii) No longer operates in accordance with the manufacturer's specifications; or - (c) Fails to notify the chief executive of any matter required by or under these regulations to be notified to the chief executive; or - (d) Supplies false or misleading information to the chief executive for the purposes of these regulations; or - (e) Fails to comply with any other provision of these regulations.

 Every person who commits an offence against these regulations is liable on summary conviction to a fine not exceeding \$100,000NZD and, if the offence is a continuing one, to a further fine not exceeding \$1,000NZD for each day during which the offence is continued.
-At-Sea Inspections Specify: i.
-The coverage level of at sea inspections (e.g. % of SBT trips inspected):- New Zealand undertook seven high seas boarding and inspections of WCPFC vessels in 2011; no compliance issues were identified during these inspections. ii.
+At-Sea Specify: Inspections i.
+The coverage level of at sea inspections (e.g. % of SBT trips inspected):- New Zealand did not undertake any at-sea inspections where SBT were recorded in the last year.
+Inspections of SBT were primarily conducted at the point of landing. ii.
 Other relevant information:- Although at-sea inspections are not common in the tuna fleet, all four foreign charter vessels (responsible for a substantial portion of total SBT catches) had observers present on board during their fishing trips.
 All SBT foreign charter vessels coming into New Zealand were also subject to port inspections upon arrival.
 All inspections, whether at sea or elsewhere, are conducted based on risk assessment of the entities involved.
 Other (use of masthead cameras etc.) New Zealand conducts regular aerial surveillance to monitor the activity of fishing vessels in its national jurisdiction.
 New Zealand also imposes penalties (called deemed values) on catches in excess of quota.
 Catch against quota is monitored on a monthly basis and the penalties are applied throughout the year as required.
 This system ensures that New Zealand remains within its national allocation.